bdaiinstitute/spot_wrapper/spot_wrapper/calibration/README.md

 ## Robot and Target Setup
 Have Spot sit on the ground with the arm stowed such that nothing is within a meter of the robot.
-Spot should NOT be on it's charging dock.
+Spot should NOT be on its charging dock.

 No program should have robot control authority.
 Make sure Spot is sitting with the arm stowed before releasing robot authority.